QuestCode/thema-2.1-slm/Leertaken/Project/SLA/Pricing/Service Level Packages.md

 ## 3.4 Service Level Packages

-In this chapter, each the customer- and basic services' KPI's will be listed for each service level.
-The available service levels are bronze, silver and gold.
-__The numbers used in this chapter are based on amounts per month.__
+In this paragraph, the customer- and basic services' KPI's will be listed for each service level.
+The available service levels are bronze, silver and gold. __The numbers used in this chapter are based on amounts per month.__

 ### Weather data application